-- 1. Penalties for failure to submit assessment tasks on time should be consistent across Departments and be applied consistently by all academic staff. - 2.
-Students must be provided with a schedule showing the assessment tasks they will be required to undertake, the date they will receive the assessment tasks and the date for submission of the assessment tasks not later than the end of the second week of the semester or, where a student joins a course subsequently, within two weeks of joining. - 3.
-The policy on the response to late submission of assessment tasks must be stated in course documents and in course outlines. - 4.
-The assessment schedule to be provided to students not later than the end of the second week of the course, or within second week of students subsequently joining the course, must include information on penalties that will be incurred for failure to submit assessment tasks on time.
+- 1. Penalties for failure to submit assessment tasks on time must be stated in course outlines. - 2.
+Students must be provided with a schedule showing the assessment tasks they will be required to undertake, the date they will receive the assessment tasks and the date for submission of the assessment tasks not later than the end of the second week of the semester or, where a student joins a course subsequently, within two weeks of joining.
+Information on penalties that will be incurred for failure to submit assessment tasks on time must also be included. - Heads or Deans of academic units and Course Leaders must ensure that the penalties within a course are consistently applied.

-- 7.1 Students are responsible for managing their time to meet the published deadlines for submission of assessment tasks. - 7.2 Deadlines for submission of assessment tasks will not be extended except in the specific circumstances defined in the university's Academic Regulations. - 7.3 Failure to submit any summative assessment task will result in no marks being awarded for that assessment component.
+- 7.1 Students are responsible for managing their time to meet the published deadlines for submission of assessment tasks. - 7.2 Deadlines for submission of assessment tasks will not be extended except in the specific circumstances defined in the University's Academic Regulations. - 7.3 Failure to submit any summative assessment task will result in no marks being awarded for that assessment component.